 County Lines

 County Lines.
 Maybe you’ve heard of this, maybe not.
-But if you are a parent or have children in your life that you care about, it is vital that you learn about it and, most importantly, help to educate these kids by talking about it.
+But if you are a parent or have children in your life that you care about, it is vital that you learn about it and, most importantly, help to educate them by talking about it.

 https://www.southend.gov.uk/seethesigns